 We use a variety of technologies and service providers to deliver the CARTO experience to our users.
-When you create a map with CARTO, you must provide attribution to both CARTO and any appropriate data providers.
+When you use the CARTO service, you must provide attribution to both CARTO and any appropriate data providers.
 Proper attribution is required for every CARTO plan.

 We use a variety of basemaps.

 Attributions for CARTO’s Voyager, Positron, and Dark Matter basemaps, created using derivatives of OpenStreetMap data.

 Attributions for Stamen’s suite of basemaps, created using derivatives of OpenStreetMap data.